What is Dance Movement Therapy?

 - design and implement programs for diverse client groups.

-The dance movement therapy profession in Australia consists of an ever-growing number of practitioners working in clinical, educational and community settings with individuals or groups of all ages including:
+The dance movement therapy profession in Australasia consists of an ever-growing number of practitioners working in clinical, educational and community settings with individuals or groups of all ages including:

 - special schools

 - rehabilitation centres

 Research and writing about dance movement therapy

 Arts and wellness, American Dance Therapy Association presentation at the Kennedy Center, USA, April, 2017.